-I have been a translator for seven years and I have ended up specialising in company reports.
-I have developed an in-depth understanding of this type of text.
+I’ve been a translator for seven years and I’ve ended up specialising in company reports.
+I’ve developed an in-depth understanding of this type of text.
 However, I saw this course as an opportunity to test my knowledge of accounting terminology and learn about other areas of finance.

 As should be the case with specialisation courses aimed at translators, the emphasis was on understanding the terminology used in texts which a financial translator might be required to work on.
 Paul highlighted the importance of glossary building and provided us with a list of terms in English for which we were required to find appropriate translations in our other languages.
 He also provided a clear analysis of how financial markets and accounting systems work.